The 19th CSE Media Fellowships 2014: Industrial hotspots, environmental pollution and thereafter

 • Industry initiatives and how far they have succeeded

-Three months — September 2014 to November 2014 —with one month of travel time and the other two for research, writing, publication and submission of stories and features.
+Three months — December 2014-February 2015 —with one month of travel time and the other two for research, writing, publication and submission of stories and features.

 Compensation and funding: Selected fellows will each receive a stipend of Rs 50,000 (subject to tax deductions at source) to support research, travel and writing between the given period.